rivier0ah/rivier0ah/README.md

 - 👋 Hi, I’m [@rivier0ah](https://github.com/rivier0ah)
-- 👀 I’m interested in parallel computing and contract programming
+- 👀 I’m interested in parallel computing and open-source intelligence
 - 🌱 I’m currently learning Erlang
 - 💞️ I’ll contribute to projects if I'm able to, if only to hone my skills